-Travelers may obtain a prescription for Diamox from their physicians and carry it with them, just in case.
+Travelers may discuss the option of a prescription for Diamox with their physicians and carry it with them, just in case.
 Sometimes it works.
 Sometimes it doesn't

 For US travelers, find a medical travel clinic near you for up to date medical alerts and information about vaccinations.

 How will we carry all our luggage on the train to Aguas Calientes on our way to visit Machu Picchu?

 Yellow Fever vaccination is recommended and even required to visit some places in the Amazon jungle.
 Iquitos, Manu Biosphere Reserve and Puerto Maldonado in Peru are places where the YF vax is recommended.
 And in Bolivia, it is required to have the YF vax to travel in the jungle/lower elevations.
 You should travel with the medical documents provided at the time you receive the vaccination service.
 The Center for Disease Control in the US maintains an up to date travelers website to answer common medical and health questions about travel anywhere in the world.

 Is it safe to drink the water and eat the food?

 We recommend that everyone traveling to South America drink only bottled water.
 And we support Travelers Against Plastic, who advise all travelers to purify their own water while traveling.
 Water quality varies from city to city and although water coming from the tap may be clean, it could contain micro-organisms that you have never been exposed to.
 To be safe, drink & brush your teeth with purified water.
 Bottled water is cheap & available everywhere, but generates waste from single use plastic bottles.